 Microphones with large diaphragms are better for picking up lower frequencies.
 Small diaphragms are best for capturing high frequencies.

-Why I Prefer a Small-Diaphragm, Cardioid Condenser Mic
+Why I Prefer a Small-Diaphragm, Cardioid Condenser Microphone

 How you like your guitar’s tone is similar to how you like your steak cooked, or how burnt you like their toast.